Sri Lanka on alert for attacks as archbishop slams poor church security

 “The relevant information further notes that persons dressed in military uniforms and using a van could be involved in the attacks.”

-There were no attacks on Sunday and security across Sri Lanka has been ramped up, with scores of suspected Islamists arrested since the April 21 attacks on hotels and churches that killed more than 250 people, including 40 foreign nationals.
+There were no attacks on Sunday and security across Buddhist-majority Sri Lanka has been ramped up, with scores of suspected Islamists arrested since the April 21 attacks on hotels and churches that killed more than 250 people, including 40 foreign nationals.

 The government has also banned women from wearing face veils under an emergency law that was put in place after the attacks.